AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/multi_language_development.rst

 Each of :ada:`Short_Instruction`, :ada:`Command`, and :ada:`HLT` are defined by the vendor in this hypothetical version of package :ada:`System.Machine_Code`.
 You can see why we say that it is both a statement (note the semicolon) and a qualified expression (note the apostrophe).

 Code statements must appear in a subprogram body, after the :ada:`begin`.
-Only code statements are allowed in such a body, and no exception handlers are allowed.
+Only code statements are allowed in such a body, only use-clauses can be in the declarative part, and no exception handlers are allowed.
 The complete example would be as follows:

 .. code-block:: ada